Getting Started

 read_locationsView practice locations

-read_availabilityQuery scheduling availability
+read_availabilityQuery booking slot availability

 Authentication Errors

-401UnauthorizedMissing or invalid API key
+401UNAUTHORISEDMissing or invalid API key

 Error Response